 Titer tests are among the tools that dog owners and veterinarians can use to help minimize the risks of both infectious diseases and unnecessary vaccinations.
-Simply put, these tests can tell you if a previous vaccine is still protecting your dog.
-If it’s still working, you don’t have to revaccinate.
+A titer test is an antibody blood test that can tell you if a previous vaccine is still protecting your dog's immune system.
+If it’s still working, by producing antibodies, you don’t have to revaccinate yet.

 Dr. Evelyn Sharp of My Personal Vet in Santa Cruz, Calif., has used titer tests with her own dogs since she began practicing veterinary medicine in the mid-1990s.
 The first dog she regularly tested was her Border Collie mix, Ace.
-Titers showed that the protection provided by Ace’s initial puppy series and one-year booster lasted the rest of his life.
-With the recent availability of in-practice titer-test kits—VacciCheck from Biogal Laboratories and TiterCHEK from Synbiotics Corporation—titer testing has become even easier to do.
+Titer tests showed that the protection provided by Ace’s initial puppy series and one-year booster lasted the rest of his life.
+With the recent availability of in-practice titer test kits—VacciCheck from Biogal Laboratories and TiterCHEK from Synbiotics Corporation—titer testing for dogs has become even easier to do.